 Processes: Guidelines, which promote delivery of evidence-based care, improve patient and health worker safety, and ensure effective use of resources are largely absent across the region.
 We work with experts on the African continent and around the world to reduce the asymmetry of information between low- and high-resource settings by developing appropriate and actionable processes to improve the quality of cancer care.
 Examples include creation of treatment guidelines harmonized to the variable resources available in African hospitals for oncologists to use, and tools to streamline policymakers’ resource planning for cancer control.

 Allied Against Cancer is a network of African oncology experts and technical assistance partners from the private, nonprofit, and public sectors.
 Our agenda is driven by African practitioners and governments seeking to address access and quality disparities in cancer care and control.

-Supporting the African Cancer Coalition are the founding partners of Allied Against Cancer: the American Cancer Society, IBM, and Clinton Health Access Initiative.
-The partners focus on practically and directly mitigating the growing problem of cancer in Sub-Saharan Africa, each delivering unique assets to joint initiatives that enable the conditions for a sustainable cancer care system.
+Supporting the African Cancer Coalition are the founding partners of Allied Against Cancer: The American Cancer Society (ACS), IBM, and The Clinton Health Access Initiative (CHAI).
+These partners focus on practically and directly mitigating the growing problem of cancer in Sub-Saharan Africa, each delivering unique assets to joint initiatives that enable the conditions for a sustainable cancer care system.

-Additionally, we collaborate with other organizations on specific projects that support the agenda created by the African Cancer Coalition.
-Examples of partners include the National Comprehensive Cancer Network (NCCN), who is supporting cancer treatment guideline development, and Novartis and the American Society for Clinical Pathology, who are supporting improvement of cancer diagnostics.
+Additionally, we collaborate with other organizations on specific projects that support the agenda created by The African Cancer Coalition.
+Examples of partners include The National Comprehensive Cancer Network (NCCN), who is supporting cancer treatment guideline development, and Novartis and the American Society for Clinical Pathology (ASCP), who are supporting improvement of cancer diagnostics.